 As a former member of the Committee on Homeland Security, which is responsible for oversight of the U.S. Department of Homeland Security, I have a deep understanding of the tools and strategies necessary to keep our country safe and secure.
 During my time as the senior Democratic Member on the Subcommittee on Border and Maritime Security, I worked to ensure that the concerns and issues important to South Texas had a voice in federal legislation and policies, particularly those relating to customs, border security, and immigration, and trade.

-In the 116th Congress, my goal remains to advocate for smart and effective policy that protects our Southern border and the country.
-As one of the only districts in the United States with land, air, and sea ports, I continue to work with numerous Federal agencies to upgrade facilities and ensure that people and goods can continue to move safely and efficiently.
-Coordinating with local and federal officials has been critical to ensure commercial traffic can cross at the Donna-Rio Bravo Bridge, to provide upgrades to the infrastructure of Veterans Bridge and Gateway Bridge, to expand the capacity at Los Indios Bridge, and to ensure that Pharr Bridge has the infrastructure as well as the agriculture officials necessary to move the tons of produce that cross each day.
+In the 116th Congress, my goal remains to advocate for smart and effective policies that protects our Southern border and the country.
+As one of the only congressional districts in the United States with land, air, and sea ports, I continue to work with numerous Federal agencies to upgrade facilities that ensure people and goods are moving safely and efficiently.